CDR Report Sample for Electrical Engineers (ANZSCO 233311)

 • To carry out a survey on the robotic arm’s components, programming techniques, etc.

-• To perform a cost analysis of the project’s components and labor cost
+• To perform a cost analysis of the project’s components and labor costs.

 Electrical Engineer Summary Statement Sample